First Battle of the Masurian Lakes: Background

 According to Prit Buttar, "as the magnitude of the disaster that had befallen Samsonov's army became clear, Rennenkampf ordered his men to pull back from their most advanced positions.
-First Army took up a line running from the Deime valley in the north, through Wehlau and Nordenberg, to the northern shore of the Mauer-See, immediately to the west of Angerburg."
-His reserve divisions formed the new XXVI Corps on his northern flank.
-Between Wehlau and Nordenburg were his III and IV Corps.
-The II Corps was placed opposite the German garrison in Lötzen.
+1st Army took up a line running from the Deime valley in the north, through Wehlau and Nordenberg, to the northern shore of the Mauer-See, immediately to the west of Angerburg."
+His reserve divisions formed the new 26th Army Corps on his northern flank.
+Between Wehlau and Nordenburg were his 3rd and 4th Army Corps.
+The 2nd Army Corps was placed opposite the German garrison in Lötzen.
 In addition, Rennenkampf received 5 newly formed reserve divisions (54th, 57th, 68th, 72nd, 76th).
-The total strength of the First Army was more than 300,000 men, including 50,000 in reserve (garrisons of fortresses in the rear of the First Army).
-The Tenth Army filled the gap with what was left of the Second Army.
-The Tenth Army was newly formed, and consisted of the XXII Corps from Finland, the III Siberian Corps, the I Turkestan Corps, and the II Caucasian Corps, with the XXII Corps opposite Lyck, and the III Siberian Corps to their south.
+The total strength of the 1st Army was more than 300,000 men, including 50,000 in reserve (garrisons of fortresses in the rear of the 1st Army).
+The 10th Army filled the gap with what was left of the 2nd Army.
+The 10th Army was newly formed, and consisted of the 22nd Army Corps from Finland, the 3rd Siberian Army Corps, the 1st Turkestan Army Corps, and the 2nd Caucasian Army Corps, with the 22nd Army Corps opposite Lyck, and the 3rd Siberian Army Corps to their south.
 Two corps were kept in reserve.
-The total strength of the Tenth Army was 250,000 men.
-In the reserve of the Tenth Army there were garrisons of fortresses with more than 37,000 men.
+The total strength of the 10th Army was 250,000 men.
+In the reserve of the 10th Army there were garrisons of fortresses with more than 37,000 men.

 On 31 August, Hindenburg received the following orders, "XI Corps, Guards Reserve Corps, and 8th Cavalry Division are placed at your disposal.
 Their transport has begun.
-The first task of Eighth Army is to clear East Prussia of Rennenkampf's army.
-When the situation in East Prussia has been restored you are to contemplate employing Eighth Army in the direction of Warsaw."
+The first task of 8th Army is to clear East Prussia of Rennenkampf's army.
+When the situation in East Prussia has been restored you are to contemplate employing 8th Army in the direction of Warsaw."
 Hindenburg and Ludendorff placed their Guards Reserve Corps, I Reserve Corps, XI Corps and the XX Corps on the Russian northern flank.
 Their XVII Corps was deployed at Lötzen, and their I Corps around Lyck.
-The total strength of the Eighth Army was 244,391 men, including troops against the Second Russian Army.
+The total strength of the 8th Army was 244,391 men, including troops against the Russian 2nd Army.